Dirty drug

 Clozapine and latrepirdine are examples of drugs used in the treatment of CNS disorders that have a superior efficacy precisely because of their "multifarious" broadspectrum mode of activity.
 Likewise, in cancer chemotherapeutics, it has been recognized that drugs active at more than one target have a higher probability of being efficacious.

 The anti-histamine and anti-cholinergic effects of atypical and low potency typical antipsychotics, such as the aforementioned clozapine and chlorpromazine, can also mediate against potentially distressing movement disorders such as extrapyramidal symptoms and akathisia associated with dopamine antagonism.
 In fact, clozapine may even help treat movement problems associated with Parkinson's disease.

-Examples of "promiscuous" cancer drugs include: Sutent, Sorafenib, Zactima, and AG-013736.
+Examples of "promiscuous" cancer drugs include: sunitinib, sorafenib, vandetanib, and axitinib.

 In the field of drugs used to treat depression, the nonselective MAOIs and the TCAs are sometimes believed to have an efficacy that is superior to the SSRIs.
 SSRIs are usually nevertheless picked as the first-line choice of agent and not the (less-selective) MAOIs and TCAs for several reasons.
 Firstly, SSRIs are safer in overdose than TCAs.
 Secondly, MAOIs can cause serious side effects when mixed with certain foods, including life-threatening hypertensive crisis.
 MAOIs and TCAs generally have more side effects than SSRIs.
 TCAs in particular have anticholinergic side effects such as constipation and blurred vision, whereas SSRIs have fewer anticholinergic side effects.